SillyTavern/SillyTavern-Docs/Administration/remote-connections.md

 ## Allowing remote connections

-By default, ST server only accepts local connections.
-In order to allow remote connections, set the parameter `listen` within `config.yaml` to `true`:
+By default, the ST server only accepts connections from the machine that it's running on (localhost).
+To allow it to listen for connections from other devices, set the `listen` option in `config.yaml` to `true`.

 ```yaml
 # Listen for incoming connections
 listen: true